MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OwaMailboxPolicy.md

 ### -ChangeSettingsAccountEnabled
 This parameter is available only in the cloud-based service.

-The ChangeSettingsAccountEnabled parameter specifies whether users can change the email account in which app-wide settings, such as theme and privacy settings, are associated with in the new Outlook for Windows.
+The ChangeSettingsAccountEnabled parameter specifies whether users can change the email account where app-wide settings (for example, theme and privacy settings) are associated in the new Outlook for Windows.
 Valid values are:

 - $true: Users can change their settings account in the new Outlook for Windows.
 This is the default value.
 - $false: Users can't change their settings account in the new Outlook for Windows.

-**Note**: The settings account is referred to as the primary account in Settings > Accounts > Email accounts > Manage.
+**Note**: The settings account is referred to as the primary account in the new Outlook for Windows setting at Settings \> Accounts \> Email accounts \> Manage.

 ```yaml
 Type: System.Boolean